brunoTunes/tiny_bank/README.md

 > [!NOTE]
-> Please disregard the one and only commit, this is far from ideal, and it's now how it should be done.
+> Please disregard the low commits, this is far from ideal, and it's now how it should be done.

 # Tiny bank